masoud-maghsoudi/devops-exercises/topics/terraform/README.md

 <details>
 <summary>Why is it often recommended to use provisioners as last resort?</summary><br><b>

 Since a provisioner can run a variety of actions, it's not always feasible to plan and understand what will happen when running a certain provisioner.
-For this reason, it's usually recommended to use Terraform built-in option, whenever's possible.
+For this reason, it's usually recommended to use Terraform built-in option, whenever possible.

 </b></details>